particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 When using `SYSTEM_THREAD(ENABLED)`, updates can occur at any time.

-`System.enableUpdates()` and `System.disableUpdates()` just set an internal flag and do not incur and data usage so it's safe to call them frequently.
+`System.enableUpdates()` and `System.disableUpdates()` do send a message to the cloud to keep these values synchronized with the Device Cloud.
+Be mindful of the fact that some data is used when these methods are called.

 ```
 void setup() {